-Use this CourtFormPrep program to complete Form 813B, the property and asset financial affidavit for when you are going through a divorce.
+Use this CourtFormPrep program to fill out form 813A, the income and expenses financial affidavit for when you are going through a divorce.

 Funding for this site provided by the Legal Services Corporation

 This website is maintained by Vermont Legal Aid and Law Line of Vermont.